 the foldable phone is here

 Both Samsung and Huawei introduced foldable phones in recent weeks.
-These are not the flip phones of past.
-These ones fold open to provide a screen that is roughly double the size of the phone, or double the size of a “standard” smartphone display.
+They are not the flip phones of past.
+These phones fold open to provide a screen that is roughly double the size of the phone, or double the size of a “standard” smartphone display.

 How do you make a foldable display?
-As might be anticipated there are many levels to this, but a few themes or areas of innovation have been brought to light.
+As might be anticipated there are many levels to this, but a few themes or areas of innovation come to mind.
 The first is the display.
 It must be bendable; think flexible OLED.
 The second is software.
-Both the Samsung and Huawei phones provide for a traditionally sized display and the larger, fold-out display.
-In their introduction Samsung discussed the software required to smoothly switch from one screen to the other.
-Here, the image transitions from one display to the other based on the phone’s orientation.
+Both the Samsung and Huawei phones provide a traditionally sized display and the larger, fold-out display.
+In their introduction Samsung discussed the software required to smoothly switch from one display to the other.
+The image transitions from one display to the other based on the phone’s orientation.

 A third area of innovation is the hinge.
 Samsung highlighted their hinge in the S10 Fold’s introduction.
-It appeared to have numerous interlocking gears, where there is space for electrical connections.
-They spoke of its ability to provide smooth and stable motion over 200,000 openings and closings.
-It strikes that this aspect of the phone’s usability needs to be done well.
+It appeared to have numerous interlocking gears, with space therearound for electrical connections.
+The hinge was said to provide smooth and stable motion over 200,000 openings and closings.
+It strikes that the hinge needs to be done well.
 However, there is also a balance between the desired operation and the hinge’s size and weight.
-The hinge has to work well, while not excessively impacting the ergonomics of this new genre of phones.
+So, it has to work well, while not excessively impacting the ergonomics of this new genre of phones.

 I did not comment on this article at the time, but recently I took another look at all three patents mentioned in it.
 They all consider technologies associated with the foldability of a phone.
 It is time to think in more detail.

 Huawei’s PCT application WO2018/054291 was at the centre of the Patently Apple article.
-While not seeing an English translation the Figures, Fig. 2 and 6 reproduced below, make it apparent that it discloses a hinge.
-In passing, the hinge of the Huawei phone, at least generally, resembled the one disclosed here.
+The Figures, Fig. 2 and 6 reproduced below, make it apparent that it discloses a hinge.
+In passing, the hinge of the Huawei phone appeared to, at least generally, resemble the one disclosed in this patent.

 Samsung’s US9,406,734 discloses a display having a bendable area and a flat area.
 It notes that the tensile and compressive forces are different in these regions, and are a function of whether the display is folded or not.
 Figures 7 and 8 are reproduced below.
-Figure 7 indicates there are different sizes of pixels in the two areas.
+Figure 7 illustrates different sizes of pixels in these two areas.
 Figure 8 indicates there are also different sizes and thicknesses of RGB sub-pixels.
 The arrangement of the driving transistors and capacitor in the pixel is also discussed.